This web server provides online access to a series of tools

 online access to a series of RNA research tools developed by the

-Freiburg Bioinformatics Group for
+Freiburg Bioinformatics Group and colleagues for

 sequence-structure alignments (LocARNA, CARNA, MARNA),